 (b) keep track of your Qatar Airways Privilege Club number when you have logged in.

-Explore beyond the perfectly manicured greens and resort gardens and you’ll discover that Koh Samui is a rich, vibrant and distinctly Thai location, with plenty of local colour.
+Beyond the perfectly manicured greens and resort gardens you’ll discover that Koh Samui is a rich, vibrant and distinctly Thai location, with plenty of local colour.
 Fly to Koh Samui with Qatar Airways and their partners, and prepare yourself for a truly authentic Thai experience.

 A popular visitor attraction is the Bophut Elephant Camp, which runs treks throughout the island and also gives visitors a chance to feed the baby elephants, and to get up close to these magnificent creatures.
 Other attractions include the Samui Butterfly Garden and the Wat Khunaram Koh Samui Temple, Grandmother and Grandfather Rocks, Big Buddha, Koh Tao, Koh Nang Yuan and Angthong National Park.

 For most people making a trip to Koh Samui, the primary attractions are the beaches.
 However, many have been a little over-developed, so it’s worth exploring a little further afield for some peace and quiet.
 Head for Choengmon Beach, which still retains a laid-back, relaxed atmosphere, or Mae Nam Beach in the north of the island, which is perfect for lazy swims and sunbathing.